Namespaces

 In order to use these functions you have to use there fully qualified name.
 E.g.

-if you want to use the function div
+if you want to use the function div that will render a div element on the

 page.
 You write